wendux/fly/README.md

 **Note**:

 1. The current fly instance will be locked  when call `fly.lock()` .
-Once  the fly instance is locked,  the incomming request task maked by it will  enter a queue before they enter the request interceptors, which will avoid the
+Once  the fly instance is locked,  the incomming request task maked by it will be hang up and enter a queue before they enter the request interceptors, you can call `fly.unlock()` to continue the requests or call `fly.clear()` to cancel the requests in the queue.
 2. **Only when you return the `request` object  passed by interceptor at the final , the origin http request  will be continued**.

 And you can also make an async task in the **response** interceptor.
 More information about interceptors and examples refer to [flyio interceptor](https://wendux.github.io/dist/#/doc/flyio/interceptor).